Temporal Straightening for Latent Planning: Temporal Straightening

 \paragraph{Collapse prevention.} Since our encoder is trainable, the model is likely to produce degenerate solutions in which all latent representations collapse to a constant.
 Common anti-collapse strategies can be regularization-based~\citep{bardes2022vicregvarianceinvariancecovarianceregularizationselfsupervised, zhu2024variancecovarianceregularizationimprovesrepresentation,balestriero2025lejepa,kuang2026rectified}, contrastive-based~\citep{SimCLR,moco}, and stop-gradient-based~\citep{chen2020simsiam, byol}.
-We adopt stop-gradient due to its simplicity and efficiency as it does not require negative samples or introduce new hyperparameters.
-We apply a stop-gradient operation to the target latent in the prediction loss~\eqref{eq:pred} to prevent the gradients from $\mathcal{L}_{pred}$ from being backpropagated through the target branch.
-Although a collapsing solution is still possible in theory, stop-gradient has been shown to be effective in self-supervised vision learning~\citep{chen2020simsiam}, and has also proved to be effective in our experiments.
+Our curvature regularizer is \emph{orthogonal to these anti-collapse methods} and can be combined with any of them.
+We use stop-grad for major experiments due to its simplicity and efficiency, as it does not require negative samples or introduce new hyperparameters.
+We apply stop-gradient to the target latent in the prediction loss~\eqref{eq:pred} to prevent the gradients from $\mathcal{L}_{pred}$ from being backpropagated through the target branch.
+Although a collapsing solution is still possible in theory, stop-grad has been shown to be effective in self-supervised vision learning~\citep{chen2020simsiam}, and also effective in our experiments.